 The Current Situation

-β Professional resume - role-targeted for Lead Network Security Engineer position β GoodFields Inc. incorporated - federal registration submitted, certificate pending β Interview scheduled - met with recruiter, next steps in progress β Incorporation timeline on track - BN/GST, insurance, bank account planned β Blocker removed - can accept contract work when offers arrive
+✅ Professional resume - role-targeted for Manitoba Hydro Lead Network Security Engineer ✅ GoodFields Inc. incorporated - federal registration submitted, certificate pending ✅ Interview scheduled - met with recruiter, next steps in progress ✅ Incorporation timeline on track - BN/GST, insurance, bank account planned ✅ Blocker removed - can accept contract work when offers arrive

-Revenue to date: $0 Runway: Limited Active opportunities: Major contract (warm), Mike & Stan (previous consultants, uncontacted)
+Revenue to date: $0 Runway: ~10 weeks Active opportunities: Manitoba Hydro (warm), Josh McPhail (pending), Mike & Stan (uncontacted)

 The race is on.
 But now I'm equipped to move fast.